rohitharyani/Ecarus/README.md

-# Ecarus
+# This is ECARUS.<br/>
-Ecarus is a self-checkout shopping application.

-Each folder has it's own Readme file.<br/>
-Since it is a local host project all the instructions have been separated to make it easier.<br/>
+Ingenious in the Most Imaginative way!

+<br/>ECARUS dramatically improves the most important aspects of the shopping experience.
+It introduces advanced new Artificially Intelligent Systems that provide the customers with the best performance and a delightful shopping experience ever imagined on a shopping application.
+And it’s every bit is as powerful as it looks.
+This is ECARUS.